OpenFn/project/writing-jobs.md

 - Clean sensitive data from final state
 - OpenFn automatically scrubs `configuration` and functions from logs

-## Natural Language Support

-When users describe what they want to do in natural language:

-1. Identify the data source and destination
-2. Determine the appropriate adaptor
-3. Break the task into discrete operations
-4. Use proper state management with `$` or arrow functions
-5. Add error handling where appropriate
-6. Clean up final state

 ## Example Complete Job

 ```javascript